Objectives

 • Link the results to the electron model: a longer path gives more collisions, while a larger cross-sectional area gives more space for charge to move.

-• If students graph the results, use the graph to compare trends and spot anomalies rather than treating the graph as the goal on its own.
+• If you graph the results, use the graph to compare trends and spot anomalies rather than treating the graph as the goal on its own.

 1. Start with a retrieval question on V = IR, then ask what must change in a circuit if the same p.d. produces a smaller current.